k250615-Amna/oop-project/README.md

 After booking a room, a guest can order food items from the hotel café menu.
 Each ordered item is added as a service bill and included in the final invoice during checkout.

 3. Payment Processing
-Once a booking is completed, the system supports multiple payment methods such as cash, card, and online payment.
+Once a booking is completed, the system supports multiple payment methods such as cash.
 The payment is linked to the booking and its status is updated accordingly.

 4. Employee Salary Management
 Employees can log in to view their details and calculate their salary.
 The system calculates total pay using base salary, bonus, and hours worked in a week.